bakerlisa/C_Plus_Plus/README.md

 2. 🐄 Cows - Classes
 3. 🍕 Build your own Pizza - classes, cin, and cout
 4. 🤠 Cattle - Vectors + Classes
-5. 👩‍🎓 Student - All the above + multiple classes, if statements, while loops, bool,
+5. 👩‍🎓 Student - All the above + multiple classes, if statements, vectors, adding to vectors, creating random numbers, checking if a var is empty
-    - 💫 SideNote: I got my Git to link with GiHub!
-So horray for me, I can now version control this shizz
 6.
 7.